Appendix D — Case Study Library - Overview

 Patient Impact: - No more 3-hour drives to specialists - Local care with specialist backing - Satisfaction: 7.1 → 8.9 out of 10

-National Scale: - Now in 120 clinics across 10 states - ~200,000 patients reached - CMS Innovation Award: $50M for national expansion - 15 states cover via Medicaid
+Illustrative scale assumptions: - Now in 120 clinics across 10 states - ~200,000 patients reached - CMS Innovation Award: $50M for national expansion - 15 states cover via Medicaid

 Lesson: Technology + human networks > Either alone.
 Sustainable model with clear ROI and equity benefits.

-Key Themes Across All 15 Cases
+Key Themes Across the Case Collection

 1. Technical Success ≠ Clinical Impact